World Languages

 Another option is for students to explore the Arabic NEWL (National Exam in World Languages) or CIMA (Certificat International de Maîtrise en Arabe).
 These international, external exams are recommended for students with minimum Arabic World Language Intermediate High or Native Arabic Grade 10.
 Upon successful completion of any of these exams, an official letter from the school will be submitted to the College Board so it can be included with the student’s AP records.

 Students can also make an Independent Exam Request to order and write AP exams in language classes that are not offered at ASD.
-These requests are reviewed by the AP Coordinator and the Counseling and Director of Language for approval.
+These requests are reviewed by the AP Coordinator, the Counseling office and the Director of Language for approval.

 Courses Offered